atwellpub/vbulletin4-threaded-pms/README.md

 Threaded PM system for vBulletin 4.0+ to help improve the vBulletin forum experience for administrators and users.

 This tool is now in the public domain.
 It needs improvement.
 I no longer support or develop this plugin.
-I will accept merge requests though.
+I will accept merge requests.
+Welcome to post issues.

-### Features/Benefits of Threaded PMs Plugin ###
+### Features/Benefits ###

 * Turn default PM system into a 'threaded' post & reply system.
 * Keep history of PM conversation in a single thread, complete with pagination controls and pm-order-sorting.